WrtApp/wreditor/README.md

 3. Open in a browser and enjoy!

 *More detailed instructions to come when this project has more than 1 commit...*

+# Credits

+The Newplus theme is a very slightly modified copy of Mou Night+ by Chen Luois, originally used in Mou (http://mouapp.com).
+Special thanks to Chen for allowing me to use it in this project.